sileence/python-console-testing/README.md

 console.expect_question('A question', 'An answer')

 console.print('A message') # equivalent of print('A message')
-console.ask('A question') # equivalent of input('A question')
+answer = console.ask('A question') # equivalent of input('A question')

+print(answer) # Would print "An answer"

 console.assert_expectations_met()
 ```

 Notice how we first expect the message "A message" and then we expect the question "A question".
-Then we proceed to printing and asking those messages in the expected order - An `AssertionError` will be triggered if we call them in the wrong order.
+Then we proceed to print and ask those messages in the expected order - An `AssertionError` will be triggered if we call them in the wrong order.

+Also, when we expect a question we can pass the answer that we want the question to return.

 At the end, we can call `console.assert_expectations_met()` to verify all the expected messages and questions were called.